You know your landing pages are a crucial cog in the conversion funnel.

 But because they don’t require a designer to tailor the design to your business and specifications, they’re available at a fraction of the monetary investment.

-In fact, some platforms like PageWiz start at $29/month.
+In fact, some platforms like PageWiz start at $25/month.

 This is a much more affordable option, and well within most businesses’ marketing budgets.

-So if you’re looking to create compelling landing pages, but don’t want to spend thousands of dollars on custom design, the platforms on this page could be the perfect choice for your site.
+So if you’re looking to create compelling landing pages, but don’t want to spend thousands of dollars on custom design, the platforms in this guide could be the perfect choice for your site.

 If you want to get an ad campaign up and running relatively quickly, you won’t want to spend weeks waiting for a landing page.